MoeTerani/iGit/README.md

 - start by running `npm i` insdie the Server folder and then `npm start`.
 - start by running `npm i` insdie the Client folder and then `npm start`.

+## 📝 Eslint

+By running `npm run lint` you can see if there are inconsistencies based on airbnb linting settings in both client and server enviroment.

 ## 🏗️ Further Development